maxwellito/vivus/readme.md

 - `develop` keep watching your files, if any change is applied, Gulp will run the task(s) related to it.

 ## Troubleshoot

+### Internet Explorer

+Some SVG werent't working at all.
+The only solution found consist to clone and replace each updated path elements.
+Of course this solution require more resources and a lot of DOM manipulation but give a smooth animation, as good as other browsers.
+This fallback is only applyied on Internet Explorer (all versions), and can be disabled via the option `forceRender`.

+Replacing each updated path by a clone was the only way to force IE to rerender the SVG.
+On some SVG, this trick is not necessary, but it depends on the IE mood.
+If you're careful about performances, I recommand you to check if your SVG works correctly by disabling the `forceRender` option.
+If it works correctly on IE, keep it like this.

+By default, `forceRender` is `true` on Internet Explorer only.

+### Firefox

 For Firefox users, you might encounter some glitches, depending on your SVG and browser version.
 On versions before 36, there is a problem to retrieve path length via `getTotalLength` method.
 Returning 174321516544 instead of 209 (I'm not exaggerating, it come from a real case), messing up the entire animation treatment.
 Unfortunately, there's nothing that this library can do, this is due to Firefox.
 I hope to find a workaround.
 At the moment, I can only recommend you to test your animation on previous versions of Firefox.